Our Work

 Key Stats

-Four out of five people with mental health conditions do not receive care in low- and middle-income countries.
+Three out of four people with mental health conditions do not receive care in low- and middle-income countries.

 Mental health is critically important to the overall health, economy and social development of whole communities and societies—not just individuals experiencing mental illness.